Are you ready for the festive show season this December? (We know the answer is yes!)

 1. The Nutcracker

-London Coliseum, 12th December 2024 – 12th January 2025
+London Coliseum, 11th December 2025 – 11th January 2026

 There’s nothing as traditionally festive as seeing this classical ballet during the Christmas season.
 The English National Ballet brings this all-new interpretation to the stage, combining exquisite dancing with spectacular sets and costumes.
 Set in Edwardian London on Christmas Eve, Clara’s mother is hosting a lavish party while she is whisked away to another world unnoticed.

-An encounter with an enchanted nutcracker doll finds her travelling to the Land of Sweets & Delights where the Sugar Plum Fairy throws a celebration in her honour.
+An encounter with an enchanted nutcracker doll finds her travelling to the Land of Sweets & Delights, where the Sugar Plum Fairy throws a celebration in her honour.
 The English National Ballet Philharmonic performs Tchaikovsky’s iconic score live.

 Stay nearby

-2. Christmas Carol by Jack Thorne
+2. A Christmas Carol by Jack Thorne

-The Old Vic, 12th November 2024 – 7th January 2025
+The Old Vic, 12th November 2025 – 10th January 2026

 View this post on Instagram

-Charles Dickens’ beloved story is injected with fresh, dynamic energy by acclaimed playwright Jack Thorne.
+Charles Dickens’ beloved story has been injected with fresh, dynamic energy by acclaimed playwright Jack Thorne.
 Audiences are at the heart of the action as the auditorium is filled to the brim with mince pies, music and merriment for this unique staging.
 Stunning visuals and a soaring musical score bring Ebenezer Scrooge’s night of redemption to life!
 He’s visited by the spirits of Christmases past, present and future to learn the error of his miserly ways.

 Director Matthew Warchus brings urgency, warmth and theatrical spectacle while staying true to the heart of Dickens’ timeless message of peace and goodwill to all.